-- K. Family violence means the same or similar acts committed in domestic violence, but directed towards a family or household member instead of an intimate partner.
-The dynamics of power and control may not be present. - L. Foreign protection order means an injunction or other order related to domestic violence or family violence, harassment, sexual abuse, or stalking, for the purpose of preventing violent or threatening acts or harassment against, or contact or communication with, or physical proximity to another person, issued by a court of another state, territory, or possession of the United States, the Commonwealth of Puerto Rico, or the District of

-Columbia, or any United States military tribunal, or a tribal court, in a civil or criminal action.

-- M. Indian country means the definition given in 18 U.S.C.
-1151. - N. Immediate family means a spouse, parent, child, sibling, live-in partner, or any other person who regularly resides in the household or who in the past regularly resided in the household. - O. Intimate partner means: - 1.
+- J. Family violence means the same or similar acts committed in domestic violence, but directed towards a family or household member instead of an intimate partner.
+The dynamics of power and control may not be present. - K. Foreign protection order means an injunction or other order related to domestic violence or family violence, harassment, sexual abuse, or stalking, for the purpose of preventing violent or threatening acts or harassment against, or contact or communication with, or physical proximity to another person, issued by a court of another state, territory, or possession of the United States, the Commonwealth of Puerto Rico, or the District of Columbia, or any United States military tribunal, or a tribal court, in a civil or criminal action. - L. Indian country means the definition given in 18 U.S.C.
+1151. - M. Intimate partner means: - 1.
 Spouses; - 2.
 Former spouses; - 3.
 Persons who are or have been in a dating relationship; - 4.
 Persons who are or have been in a marital-like relationship; or - 5.
-Persons who have a child in common, regardless of whether they have been married or have lived together at any time in a romantic relationship. - P. Mandatory arrest means that a police officer shall arrest if there is probable cause to believe the person to be arrested has committed an offense as defined by this chapter even though the arrest may be against the expressed wishes of the victim. - Q. No Contact Order means a court order issued pursuant to a criminal case that prohibits a criminal defendant from having contact with the victim. - R. Protection Order means a temporary or permanent court order, injunction or other order related to domestic violence or family violence, harassment, sexual abuse, or stalking, granted for the purpose of preventing violent or threatening acts or harassment against, or contact or communication with, or physical proximity to another person, who is a victim or alleged victim of domestic violence or family violence, dating violence, sexual assault or stalking; and

-Includes any temporary or final order issued by a civil or criminal court, whether obtained by filing an independent action or as a pendente lite order in another proceeding, if the civil or criminal order was issued in response to a complaint, petition, or motion filed by or on behalf of a person seeking protection

-- S. Perpetrator means the person who is alleged to have committed an act of domestic violence or family violence.
-The perpetrator may also be referred to as a "defendant" in a criminal case or "respondent" in a civil case. - T. Program of Intervention for Perpetrators means a specialized program that:

-1. Accepts perpetrators of domestic violence into treatment or educational classes to satisfy court orders;
+Persons who have a child in common, regardless of whether they have been married or have lived together at any time in a romantic relationship. - N. Mandatory arrest means that a police officer shall arrest if there is probable cause to believe the person to be arrested has committed an offense as defined by this code even though the arrest may be against the expressed wishes of the victim. - O. No Contact Order means a court order issued pursuant to a criminal case that prohibits a criminal defendant from having contact with the victim. - P. Protection Order means a temporary or permanent court order, injunction or other order related to domestic violence or family violence, harassment, sexual abuse, or stalking, granted for the purpose of preventing violent or threatening acts or harassment against, or contact or communication with, or physical proximity to another person, who is a victim or alleged victim of domestic violence or family violence, dating violence, sexual assault or stalking; and - Includes any temporary or final order issued by a civil or criminal court, whether obtained by filing an independent action or as a pendente lite order in another proceeding, if the civil or criminal order was issued in response to a complaint, petition, or motion filed by or on behalf of a person seeking protection - Q. Perpetrator means the person who is alleged to have committed an act of domestic violence or family violence.
+The perpetrator may also be referred to as a "defendant" in a criminal case or "respondent" in a civil case. - R. Program of Intervention for Perpetrators means a specialized program that: - 1.
+Accepts perpetrators of domestic violence into treatment or educational classes to satisfy court orders; - 2.
+Offers assessment and treatment to perpetrators of domestic violence; or

-- 2. Offers assessment and treatment to perpetrators of domestic violence; or - 3.
-Offers classes or instruction to perpetrators of domestic violence.
+3. Offers classes or instruction to perpetrators of domestic violence.

-Section 7.05.06 Reporting Domestic Violence
+Section 5.70.007 Reporting Domestic Violence